mbruzek/ansible-pi/README.md

 cd ansible-pi
 ```
 3. Edit the `inventory` file to contain the IP addresses or hostnames
-of the Raspberry Pi systems in the group "raspberrypis".
+of the Raspberry Pi hosts in the group "raspberrypis".

 4. Create an Ansible vault file for the sensitive variables used in the tasks:
-`wifi_ssid`, `wifi_password`, and `new_password` with the appropriate values.
+`wifi_ssid`, `wifi_password`, and `new_pi_password` with the appropriate
-Then create a plain text file with the password used to create the vault.
+values.
+Then create a plain text file with the password used to create the
+vault.
 ```sh
 ansible-vault create roles/raspbian/vars/vault.yml  # You will be prompted for a vault password. vi password-file.txt                                # Put the vault password in this file.